UDC-GAC/MARTA/README.md

 <a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

-MARTA is a toolkit for analyzing peformance in any architecture given any kind, in form and shape, of C/C++ code and a set of features to take into account.
+MARTA is a toolkit for analyzing performance in any architecture given any kind, in form and shape, of C/C++ code and a set of features to take into account.

 This toolkit performs in two stages: profiling and analysis.
 The first component